bonfire-networks/grumble/README.md

 # Grumble

-A DSL for generating GraphQL queries
+`Grumble` is a DSL for generating GraphQL queries

 ## Status: beta